ART ADVISORY sERVICES:

 APPRAISALS: Art works are appraised to USPAP standards and evaluated based on current market comparisons and the appropriate market place.
 We offer an array of appraisal services for private individuals, institutions, and corporations.
 Appraisals are devised for purposes--such as resale, insurance, estate, bankruptcy, and equitable distribution.

-ACQUISITIONS: A large part of RGJ's mission is to facilitate and assist clients in establishing collections with personal meaning and investment value.
-RJG brokers art that we believe in, sourcing blue chip artists and inventory in the fine art and photography market(s).
-We are constantly sourcing inventory and expanding our presence in the global art market(s) through travel, research, technology, social media, and personal relationships.
+ACQUISITIONS: A large part of Jacob's mission is to facilitate and assist clients in establishing collections with personal meaning and investment value.
+RJG brokers art that she believes in, sourcing blue chip artists and inventory in the fine art and photography market(s).
+She is constantly sourcing inventory and expanding her presence in the global art market(s) through travel, research, technology, social media, and personal relationships.

 Well-versed in the emerging art scene of Cuba, Jacob saw an opportunity to juxtapose the work of the two regions and has curated several exhibitions of Southern and Cuban artwork in both Havana and throughout the Southeast.
 Projects have included a show of Southern photographer Milly Moorhead West at the 2000 Cuban Biennale and later at the Bacardi Museum in Santiago.
 Jacob has also curated exhibitions of renowned modern Cuban photographers--such as Alberto Korda, Roberto Salas, and Raul Corrales--at the Southside Gallery in Oxford, Mississippi, as well as her eponymous gallery.
 Spring 2008, in collaboration with the Center for Cuban Studies, Jacob curated a multi-media exhibition Beyond the Door at the Avery Institute, which included five Cuban artists living and working in the land of their birth.